ryanfritts/blog/README.md

 blog
 ====
-Most of my writings are housed over at roninbrush.com - head over there and check it out.
+Most of my writings are housed over at roninbrush.com - head over there, and check it out.